Taapie/hassio-addons/caddy/README.md

 ### vhosts (list)

-This list describe all the virtual host to be proxified.
+This list describes all the virtual host to be proxified.

 #### vhost (string)